 Over 14,000 volunteers collected 252 tons of trash from over 275 sites at the 2010 Potomac River Watershed Cleanup

-Of that trash, 19% was comprised of materials that could’ve been recycled
+Of that trash, 19% was comprised of materials that could have been recycled

-If we don’t stop this trash in our own neighborhoods, it will make its way to the Potomac River, which is the source of drinking water for residents in the Metro DC area.
+If we don’t stop this trash in our own neighborhoods, it will make its way to the Potomac River, which is the source of drinking water for residents in the Metropolitan District of Columbia area.

 Procedure Follow the steps in the table below to conduct the activity.